Blue Canyon–Nyack Airport

-Blue Canyon–Nyack Airport is an airport in Emigrant Gap, Placer County, California.
+Blue Canyon–Nyack Airport is an airport in Emigrant Gap, Placer County, California and is located on United States Forest Service land.

-The airport is served by a single asphalt runway, 15/33, the dimensions of which are 3,300 × 50 feet (1,006 × 15 metres).
+The airport is served by a single asphalt runway, 15/33, the dimensions of which are 3300 × 50 ft.
 The runway is closed and unlit from sunset to sunrise.
 The airport is situated at an elevation of 5284 ft above sea level in the Sierra Nevada mountain range.
 The airport is surrounded by trees and is closed during the winter because there are no de-icing or snow removal facilities at the airport.
 It began operations in May 1941 and is publicly owned.

+There is normally a chemical toilet on site between spring and winter.

-During major fires the airport is used as a helipad.
+During major fires or high-risk fire conditions, the airport tarmac is used as a Heli-1 wildfire suppression helibase for emergency response teams such as Tahoe and Plumas helitack.
+Aegis deployable air traffic control is used.

+The airport is physically in Blue Canyon, officially registered under Emigrant Gap, and shares a zip code with Alta.

+It is common to see crows, rabbits, and coyotes on the tarmac and runway.

+Blue Canyon Airport being used as a Helibase to fight the Talbot fire on 14 August 2026.